 3. Notre Dame responds with written confirmation which you forward to the DCED.
 Your tax credit is then posted to your account at the Pennsylvania Department of Revenue.

-For further information on these powerful tax credit programs that offer opportunities for our students, please contact Maria Breck Gunn P'20'22, Director of Advancement.
+For further information on these powerful tax credit programs that offer opportunities for our students, please contact Mimi Koelle, Director of Development.